o3de/o3de.org/content/docs/user-guide/features/assets/fbx-settings/settings-soft-naming.md

 Using these parameters, you can customize how Asset Processor processes `.fbx` files that you import\.

 **Example Node name setting**
-You can pair a node name in a source asset file to a predefined Lumberyard virtual type\.
+You can pair a node name in a source asset file to a predefined O3DE virtual type\.

 1. For **Node name setting**, for **Pattern**, specify **\_lod1**\.